hyperledger/iroha-2-docs/src/guide/javascript.md

   PipelineEventFilter,
   PipelineStatusKind,
 } from '@iroha2/data-model'
+import {
+  computed,
+  onBeforeUnmount,
+  shallowReactive,
+  shallowRef,
-import { computed, onBeforeUnmount, shallowReactive, shallowRef } from 'vue' import { bytesToHex } from 'hada' import { client } from '../client'
+} from 'vue'
+import { bytesToHex } from 'hada'
+import { client } from '../client'